facebook/docusaurus/docs/api-site-config.md

 `editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
 If this field is omitted, there will be no "Edit this Doc" button for each document.

 `facebookAppId` - If you want Facebook Like/Share buttons in the footer and at the bottom of your blog posts, provide a [Facebook application id](https://www.facebook.com/help/audiencenetwork/804209223039296).

+`facebookComments` - Set this to `true` if you want to enable Facebook comments at the bottom of your blog post. `facebookAppId` has to be also set.

 `facebookPixelId` - [Facebook Pixel](https://www.facebook.com/business/a/facebook-pixel) ID to track page views.